docker/docs/engine/admin/index.md

 [configuring a HTTP or HTTPS proxy](https://docs.docker.com/engine/admin/systemd/#httphttps-proxy).

 > **Note**: If you override this option and then do not specify a `hosts` entry in the `daemon.json`
-> or a `-H` flag when starting Docker manually, Docker will fail to start.
+> or a `-H` flag when starting Docker manually, Docker fails to start.

 Run `sudo systemctl daemon-reload` before attempting to start Docker.
 If Docker starts successfully, it is now listening on the IP address specified in the `hosts` key of the